-Light and pillowy fritters loaded with sweet and tart apples, tossed in sweet cinnamon sugar.
 These apple fritters are the quintessential autumn treat.
+They’re loaded with sweet and tart apples, tossed in sweet cinnamon sugar.

 Can’t decide between donuts and apple pie?
 I have the perfect solution for you.
 These apple fritters are impossible to resist.